Adam Milner: First team hooker

+Evolving role

 For the 2017 campaign, Milner was assigned squad number 13, indicating his switch in position to loose forward.
 He played a crucial role in Castleford's play-off semi-final golden point victory over St. Helens - just minutes after making a try-saving tackle on Tommy Makinson, he burrowed his way over the line for a try under the sticks.
 He was voted as the Fans' Man of the Match for his efforts.
 He also played in the 2017 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 Milner kicked the first goal of his career on Castleford's visit to the Warrington Wolves on 8 June 2018, in the absence of the Tigers' first choice 5 kickers.
 In July 2018, Milner signed a new three-year contract with the Tigers, keeping him at the club until the end of 2021.
 This was despite a number of NRL clubs declaring an interest in him as a result of his impressive form.
 Castleford director of rugby Jon Wells said: "I think it sends a clear and bold statement about our ambitions as a club and I am delighted that Adam will now move into the best years of his career as a Castleford Tiger."

 It was Milner's try from dummy half against the Wigan Warriors on 5 April 2019 that completed the Tigers' comeback from a 20-point deficit, in a game they went on to win.
 He opened the scoring in Castleford's Elimination final victory over the Warrington Wolves in the play-offs, touching down a deft Paul McShane kick.
 In this year, he made 28 appearances and scored 3 tries.

 Going into the 2020 season, Milner said he felt "fitter, faster and stronger" and talked of his desire to further improve his performances.
 He scored against the Toronto Wolfpack in Castleford's first match of the campaign.

+Veteran

-Milner was granted a testimonial year in 2021, and took on Hull KR for his testimonial match on 14 March.
+Milner was granted a testimonial year in 2021, and took on Hull Kingston Rovers at Craven Park for his testimonial match on 14 March.
 On 17 July 2021, he played for Castleford in their 2021 Challenge Cup Final loss against St Helens.
 In August, it was announced that Milner had signed a new two-year deal with Castleford; "To remain a one-club man, which is something I pride myself on, is a proud moment, I am excited for what is to come," he said.